Accepted Scientific Name

 Learn more at How to Grow and Care for Crassula.

-This succulent is probably a thicker form of Crassula muscosa.
+It is thought by some to be a hybrid, but this succulent is probably just a thicker form of Crassula muscosa.

 - Back to genus Crassula